-f substantial amounts of either calcium or magnesium, both nontoxic minerals, are present in drinking water, the water is said to be hard.
-"Hard" water does not dissolve soap readily, so making lather for washing and cleaning is difficult.
+If substantial amounts of either calcium or magnesium, both nontoxic minerals, are present in drinking water, the water is said to be hard.
+"Hard" water does not dissolve soap readily, and therefore making lather for washing and cleaning is difficult.
 Conversely, water containing little calcium or magnesium is called "soft" water.